San Marcos Growers LogoSan Marcos Growers

 This plant grows northwest of Antanimora in the Toliara province near the south west coast of Madagascar to Fianarantsoa closer to the center of the island, where it grows on flat rock surfaces among thorn bushes.
 The specific epithet, combines the Latin words 'acuti' meaning "pointed", "acute" or "sharp" with 'issima', a suffix connoting the extreme form of an adjective so that the name means "very acutely pointed" or "very sharp" in reference to the sharp triangular teeth on the leaf margins and the varietal name references the locality where this plant comes from.
 Our plants from an Institute of Aloe Studies distribution in 2012 as IAS05-008c.

-This information about Aloe acutissima var. antanimorensis displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe acutissima var. antanimorensis displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]